St. Malachy Roman Catholic Church: Founding

-The parish was founded in 1902 by Archbishop Farley, with the Rev. William Daly being named the first pastor.
+Due to an influx of Irish immigrants to the nearby Hell's Kitchen neighborhood, Sacred Heart Church was unable to accommodate the need and a second parish was established.
+St. Malachy's was founded in 1902 by Archbishop Farley, with William Daly named as the first pastor.
 Services were soon being held in a basement sanctuary.
-The current church complex was designed by prolific ecclesiastical architect, Thomas J. Duff, and built the following year.
+The church was designed by prolific ecclesiastical architect, Joseph Hubert McGuire, and built the following year.

 The Actors' Parish

 Around 1920 the Theater District started to move uptown into this area, and actors, dancers, and musicians became prominent worshipers at the church, replacing the traditional, working class congregants.
 To answer their needs, the pastor, Monsignor Edward F. Leonard, had the Chapel of St. Genesius, the patron saint of actors – commonly called the "Actors' Chapel" – constructed below the main church in 1920.
+It was designed by architect Thomas J. Duff.

-He sought the special permission of the Archbishop of New York for Masses to be celebrated there at 4 A.M. (which was banned by canon law at the time) to accommodate the non-standard schedules of theater workers and thus make worship convenient for them.
+Leonard sought the special permission of the Archbishop of New York for Masses to be celebrated there at 4 A.M. (which was banned by canon law at the time) to accommodate the non-standard schedules of theater workers and thus make worship convenient for them.